Worst student housing problems revealed

 New research by Save the Student has revealed the most common issues students face when renting private accommodation at university – and it's clear that things aren't in a good way.

-We asked over 1,000 students about their experience with accommodation for our National Student Accommodation Survey, and you guys revealed just how bad the state of student housing in the UK is.
+We asked over 1,000 students about their experience for our National Student Accommodation Survey, and you guys revealed just how bad the state of student housing in the UK is.

 From mouldy walls to rodent infestations, student houses are troubled by some seriously dodgy issues.
-Most worryingly, over one in three surveyed students said they were affected by damp.
+Most worryingly, almost one in three surveyed students said they were affected by damp.

 Worst student housing issues